savepong/docs.savepong.com/tips-and-tricks/README.md

 # Tips & Tricks

+* [ngrok](https://ngrok.com/) ngrok Spend more time programming.
+One command for an instant, secure URL to your localhost server through any NAT or firewall.
 * [Dockerizing a Node.js web app](https://nodejs.org/en/docs/guides/nodejs-docker-webapp/)
 * [general-purpose command-line fuzzy finder](https://github.com/junegunn/fzf)
 * [startbootstrap.com/snippets](https://startbootstrap.com/snippets/)  A curated library of Bootstrap 4 code snippets, perfect for dropping into your project without downloading an entire theme!